DmitryEfimenko/ng-boilerplate/README.md

   |- gulpfile.js
 ```

-This app organisation groups code by feature but not to the point of grouping the templates/tests/css inside it (it's really to change that in the gulpfile if you want to do that though).
+This app organisation groups code by feature.

-Look at the home module present in the boilerplate to see how you can integrate a module in the angular app and don't forget to delete type definition for the controller in types/app/core.ts.
+Look at the home module present in the boilerplate to see how you can integrate a module in the angular app and.
 There's also an exemple service and directive.

+There are couple conventions in place that you should follow:

+**Client**
+* Each feature folder should have file `_module.ts` declaring new angular module, which should be referenced in the `client/_module.ts`.
+        I decided to avoid things like `ocLazyLoad` or `angularAMD` due to introduced complexity.
+That's why main _module.ts has dependency on feature modules.
+This means that all `_module` files (not any other files from a given feature) will be loaded on initial load, but that's OK since they are small.
+* Each `angular.module` should have this: `ngAmdProvider.configure(app);` in its configuration function.
+        This allows angular controllers, services, directive, and the rest to be registered asynchronously - when the file loads.
+* Each ui.router state options should be wrapped in `ngAmdProvider.resolve('client/home/home', {...})`.
+See example in `client/_module.ts`.
+        We need to load code for the component that is used in the `template` option when we navigate to a state.

+**Server**
+* Each api route should be placed in a separate file under `server/routes/api`.
+It also should be registered in `server/routeHandler` with the appropriate url path.

 ## Tasks
 This uses gulp (http://gulpjs.com/) so you can call any of the tasks defined in the gulpfile.